NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.1-cloud-iam.md

 - custom -> are created per-project or per-organization
   - cannot create a role at a folder level
   - by default only owners can create new roles
+  - do not support all permissions present in predefined roles
   - have a "Launch stage" to keep track of the availability of this role:
     - alpha: in testing
     - beta: tested and awaiting for approval
     - ga: generally available

 #### Condition